Developer Guide

 Description

-for clients using keywords.
+LeadsForce allows the user to search for clients using keywords.
 The keywords can be used to match generically

 with any client’s attribute or specifically with the specified attributes